Briggsc28/briggsc28.github.io/_posts/2016-05-18-First-Angular-Hack-Day-Brisbane.md

 * Scott Barnes – Adaptive and Responsive Design devs walk into a bar...
 * Chris Briggs – Angular 2 101 – Angular-CLI.

-After the round of lighting talks, Adam took attendees on an extended Angular 2 101 class which taught them a crash course on Angular 2.
+After the round of lighting talks, Adam took attendees on a crash course of Angular 2.
 <br><br>
 ![Teaching](/images/AngularHackDayBrisbaneTeaching.jpg)
 <br><br>
-In the afternoon, the attendees got up, shared what they wrote and presented on what they had learned.
+In the afternoon, the attendees shared what they wrote and presented what they had learned.
 Although everyone who wrote an app on the day was a winner.
 In the end, only one can hold the Trophy aloft, congratulations to Jason Taylor.
 <br><br>
 ![Angular Hack Day Brisbane Winner 2016 Jason Taylor](/images/AngularHackDayBrisbaneWinner2016JasonTaylor.jpg)
 <br><br>